-- TS1.
-Understand and use with expertise and precision, orally and in writing, the English language in relation to issues within construction and property; - TS2.
-Make effective oral and written presentations which are coherent and comprehensible to others; - TS3.
-Work with, and relate effectively to, others; - TS4.
-Manage time and prioritise workloads; - TS5.
-Access and make appropriate use of relevant numerical and statistical information; - TS6.
-Make effective use of relevant information technology, including a word- processing package, a spreadsheet package, a database package, a presentation software package, CAD, the World Wide Web, e-mail, and electronic information retrieval systems; - TS7.
-Understand career opportunities and begin to plan a career path; - TS8.
-Show confidence and self-awareness, reflect on own learning, be self-reliant and constructively self-critical
+- TS1. understand and use with expertise and precision, orally and in writing, the English language in relation to issues within the building surveying profession - TS2. make effective oral and written presentations which are coherent and comprehensible to others - TS3. work with, and relate effectively to, others - TS4. manage time and prioritise workloads - TS5. access and make appropriate use of relevant numerical and statistical information - TS6. make effective use of relevant information technology, including a word- processing package, a spreadsheet package, the World Wide Web, e-mail, and electronic information retrieval systems - TS7. understand career opportunities - TS8. show confidence and self-awareness, reflect on own learning, be self-reliant and constructively self-critical